RyGoy/My-Accountant-Broker-Bot/README.md

 # My-Accountant-Broker-Bot
-Set up a learning robot with a "paper" stock trading account that makes decisons based on API data.
+Set up a learning robot with a "paper" stock trading account that makes decisions based on API data.

 # Goals